paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 - Control basic “surface properties” that influence interfacial behavior:
   - **bead type** (surface chemistry)
   - **bead spacing / surface density** (structure)
+  - **surface charge**
 - Produce the files needed for the next hands-ons (coordinates + topology).

 ---

 ## 2. Background: CG surfaces in Martini

-In coarse-grained simulations, a solid surface can be represented as a **mesoscopic model** designed to reproduce key behaviors (e.g., wetting, layering, adsorption), rather than a one-to-one mapping of every atom.
-When building the CG silica slabs, we consider two possible simulation box geometries: **orthorhombic** and **hexagonal (triclinic)**.
+In coarse-grained simulations, a solid surface can be represented as a **mesoscopic model**, meaning an intermediate description between full atomistic and continuum representations that captures collective interfacial behavior rather than explicit atomic detail.
+The goal is to reproduce key macroscopic or emergent properties (e.g., wetting, solvent layering, adsorption), not to maintain a one-to-one mapping between individual atoms and coarse-grained beads.

+In this framework, the CG silica slab is not constructed by mapping every silicon and oxygen atom to corresponding beads.
+Instead, the surface is built from effective interaction sites that represent groups of atoms or generic surface features, with interaction parameters chosen to reproduce the desired interfacial behavior.
+As a result, the model is **phenomenological rather than chemically exact**.

+When building the CG silica slabs, we can consider two possible simulation box geometries: **orthorhombic** and **hexagonal (triclinic)**.
 These choices correspond to different modeling intentions.
 Hexagonal (triclinic) boxes are the natural choice if one aims to represent a true crystalline α-quartz surface.
 Such a geometry would be appropriate if the goal were to model a specific quartz crystal face with atomistic fidelity.
 Orthorhombic boxes, on the other hand, are primarily a **computational convenience**.
 A triangular lattice can be embedded in an orthorhombic supercell without altering the local bead arrangement or surface bead density.
 In this case, the box shape does not represent a real crystal symmetry; it simply provides a rectangular container for the coarse-grained surface.

 In this context, the term *crystalline* refers to the **local bead arrangement and bead density** used to construct the slab, and **not** to long-range crystallographic symmetry as in atomistic models.
-Cambiaso et al. (2025) used orthorhombic boxes regardless of whether the surface was described as crystalline or amorphous.
-The focus of that work—and of the present hands-on—is on reproducing macroscopic interfacial properties (e.g., wetting behavior and contact angles) through the correct surface bead density, rather than on preserving crystallographic symmetry or atom-to-bead mapping.
+Indeed, Cambiaso et al. (2025) used orthorhombic boxes regardless of whether the surface was described as crystalline or amorphous.
+The focus of that work — and of the present hands-on — is on reproducing macroscopic interfacial properties through the correct surface bead density, rather than on preserving crystallographic symmetry or atom-to-bead mapping.

 This means that several choices are **part of the model definition**, not “details”:

 - **Surface bead density**, defined by the spacing between beads.
-- **Surface bead types**, which define the effective surface chemistry (and possibly surface charge).
+- **Surface bead properties**, which define the effective surface chemistry (and possibly surface charge).
 - **Surface rigidity**, i.e. whether the surface is treated as rigid, restrained, or flexible.

 These choices can strongly affect interfacial structure and dynamics, and they are expected to be tested and justified depending on the target application.

-In this course, we will focus on three practical knobs that you can tune and immediately interpret:
+In this course, we will focus on three practical modeling parameters that you can tune and immediately interpret:

 1. **Surface bead type (chemistry)**
-   - We assign different bead types to the **surface** and the **core** to represent different effective interactions with the liquid (following the modeling logic used for silica surfaces in the reference work).
+   - We assign different bead types to the **surface** and the **core** to represent different effective interactions with the ionic liquid liquid (following the modeling logic used for silica surfaces in the reference work).

 2. **Bead spacing / surface density (structure)**
-   - The distance between surface beads controls the effective roughness and interaction density seen by the liquid, which can change layering and organization near the interface.
+   - The distance between surface beads controls the effective roughness and interaction density seen by the ionic liquid, which can change layering and organization near the interface.

 Once the solid–ionic liquid systems are assembled (later hands-ons), we will quantify surface-induced effects using:

 - **partial density profiles** along the surface normal (layering, enrichment/depletion)
-- optional: RDFs, diffusion, and orientational order parameters
+- optional: RDFs, diffusion, and orientational order parameters can also be considered.

 For now, the goal is to build a clean, reproducible silica slab model with controllable parameters.